Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: Does the issuance email include a copy of the PDF?

-A: Not as an attachment.
-The email contains the certificate details and a link to the public verify page where the recipient can view and download the PDF.
-This avoids large email attachments and ensures the recipient always links to the live, canonical verification record.
+A: By default, no. The email contains the credential details and a link to the public verify page where the recipient can view and download the PDF.

 Q: Are email sends logged anywhere?